bhboyle/ESP32_Light_Switch/README.md

 I have found the ACS712 this is a very interesting device that uses the Hall effect to measure the AC current without directly connecting its output to the AC voltage.
 There are quite a few variants of this device but this one runs on 3.3 volts so it is compatible with the ESP32 and it measures up to 10 amps so it is right in the ball park with the capacity of the relay I am using.
 I am updating the schematic for the next version that I will eventually order.

 So after some more research I have discovered that the ACS712 may well be perfect for this project. it has a maximum current handling capacity of 55 amps, way more than I would ever need. which I like in terms of having lots of overhead for a safety margin.
 Also it can be used to determine how much power is being used over time.
-This is **huge.**
+This is huge.

+I have updated the schematics to include the new device but the original boards have not yet arrived.

 9. LED colors.
 Red - Boot up, Yellow - WIFI connected, Green - WIFI and MQTT connected, Blue = AP is active
 10. Remember power state for power failures using preferences **Tested and working**

 ### Build environment
 Just in case it is not obvious, I wanted to mention that the project is being working on in VScode with the PlatformIO plugin.
-If you choose to comile the code in the Arduino IDE you sumply need to get the main.cpp file from the SRC folder and put it in to your sketch folder.
+If you choose to compile the code in the Arduino IDE you simply need to get the main.cpp file from the SRC folder and put it in to your sketch folder.
 You will also need to gather and install the needed libraries.